sigma512/outlearn-culture-homework/modules/netflix-culture-deck.md

 <!-- @section -->
 # What's This Deck?
-Netflix was a classic disruptor company that redefined how people are entertained by long form video content.
-Reid Hoffman, their maverick CEO, put together this culture deck to capture what he believes makes Netflix special.
-He believes that these values and principles have helped them succeed through strategy changes, big crises, and big growth.
+Netflix is a classic disruptor company that redefined long form video entertainment.
+Reid Hoffman, their maverick CEO, and Patty McCord, their Chief People Officer, put together this culture deck to capture what they believe makes Netflix special.
+They believe that these values and principles have helped Netflix succeed through strategy changes, big crises, and big growth.

 As you review the deck, think critically about what you like/dislike, what you think is most relevant to Outlearn, and what may be missing.
 <!-- @link, "url" : "https://www.evernote.com/shard/s3/sh/e361f812-84e9-4284-8923-41e560c434a9/7ef54de35d503c09", "text": "Read the Netflix Culture Deck" -->

 <!-- @multipleChoice -->